james-choncholas/HomeAutomation/README.md

 and run:
 ./codesend <code found> -I 198 -p 0

-Disable onboard wifi because it conflicts with bluetooth add dtoverlay=pi3-disable-wifi to the file /boot/config.txt
+Disable onboard wifi (on RPI3) because it conflicts with bluetooth add dtoverlay=pi3-disable-wifi to the file /boot/config.txt